DevOps-MBSE/AaC/docs/docs/dev_guide/profiles/cprofile.md

 When you don't sort your results you can get a lot of noise from some functions and methods that are being called and can really disorient and add to the confusion of what is going on with the plugin.
 The above code was run for the `gen_design_doc_impl.py` file and within the results as seen with `ps.print_stats(10)` we are filtering the top ten from the line before its sort.

+Through the sort function, and filtering the sort you can see the heavy offenders of the plugin that is being profiled.

 The output from this run will have something similar to the below: